 In terms of global clocking, for designs requiring sixteen or fewer global clocks (BUFGs), no additional considerations are necessary.
 The tools automatically assign BUFGs in a way to avoid any possible contention.
-When more than sixteen (but fewer than thirty-two) BUFGs are required, some consideration to pin selection and placement must be done in order to avoid any chance of contention of resources based on global clocking line contention and/or placement of clock loads.
+When more than 16 (but fewer than 32) BUFGs are required, some consideration to pin selection and placement must be done to avoid any chance of contention of resources based on global clocking line contention and/or placement of clock loads.